MOCHA: Multi-modal Objects-aware Cross-arcHitecture Alignment: Experiments

 \subsection{Main Results}

-We begin our evaluation in the oracle setup, where models are evaluated using ground-truth bounding boxes during the few-shot personalization stage.
-This setting removes the detection head and focuses purely on the classification capabilities of each approach, allowing us to compare different teacher models and types of supervision embeddings (linguistic, visual, and multimodal).
-Tab.~\ref{tab:oracle-results} is structured in two blocks.
-The top block reports results from using teacher embeddings directly in the personalization stage, while the bottom block shows YOLO models distilled using those same supervision signals.
+We begin our evaluation in the oracle setup, where models are assessed using {ground truth bounding box coordinates} (one per evaluation) during the few-shot personalization stage.
+This setting removes the detection head and focuses solely on the classification capability of each approach, allowing us to compare different teacher models and types of supervision embeddings (linguistic, visual, and multimodal).
+Tab.~\ref{tab:oracle-results} is organized into two blocks.
+The top block reports results obtained by using the teacher embeddings directly during personalization, while the bottom block shows the performance of YOLO students distilled with the same supervision signals.
 In the first block, visual teachers show strong performance.
 Notably, {CLIP} outperforms {DINO} (used in AuXFT).
 On the other hand, {LLaVa}'s features ($h_i$) perform worse, but combining them with CLIP features ($z_{V,i}$) --- \ie, using $u_i$ for supervision --- yields notable gains at no added cost (as CLIP is already part of LLaVa), demonstrating the complementarity of visual and textual cues.
 Normalizing the visual features also leads to a slight improvement over their unnormalized version ($\gamma = 1$).
 In the second block, we evaluate distillation using either visual supervision (CLIP, $z_{V,i}$), textual supervision (LLaVa, $h_i$), or their combination (LLaVa, $u_i$).
 All models are distilled through MOCHA supervision, showing consistent gains of our approach over the non-distilled baseline (YOLO only).
-Still, using a single modality alone proves less effective than leveraging full multimodal supervision.
+Still, using a single modality alone proves less effective than leveraging full multimodal supervision. \ec[]{Note that in Tab.~\ref{tab:oracle-results} we evaluate using the ground truth boxes, so the retrieval accuracy corresponds to standard detection accuracy, with each image containing a single annotated instance.
+In Tab.~\ref{tab:comparisons}, instead, the retrieval protocol \cite{barbato2024crossarchitectureauxiliaryfeaturespace} allows multiple candidate boxes per image; we denote an object as correct if \textit{any} predicted box matches the target.
+As this metric accepts multiple candidates, the scores in Tab.~\ref{tab:comparisons} are naturally slightly higher than those in Tab.~\ref{tab:oracle-results}.} These results indicate that improvements do not stem merely from using a stronger multimodal teacher, but from enforcing structured relational alignment in the embedding space.

+\paragraph{Comparisons.} We evaluate the complete approach, including both backbone and detection head, in the standard few-shot personalization setting (\ec[]{predicting bounding box coordinates}).
+Tab.~\ref{tab:comparisons} compares MOCHA with recent approaches for personalized detection.